wormhole-foundation/wormhole/docs/operations.md

 a hard fork or some unforseen scenario, it might be required to run archive nodes for those chains temporarily to ensure the transactions can be reobserved.

+## Cosmos / IBC Connected nodes

+All modern cosmos integrations happen by wormhole observing IBC transctions on gateway (wormchain).
+Guardian node operators do not need to run full nodes for these networks.
+For cosmos based chains that were added before this functionality, a full node is still necessary.

+The following cosmos based nodes were added prior to  gateway and guardians need to run full nodes:

+* Injective
+* Terra
+* Terra Classic
+* XPLA

+**NOTE**: All guardians must run validators for wormchain, the codename of [Wormhole Gateway](https://wormhole.com/gateway/).

 ## Building guardiand

 For security reasons, we do not provide a pre-built binary.
 You need to check out the repo and build the